Pricing and Profitability Management

 Prepare to invest for the long haul.
 Building pricing into a strategic capability is a major source of competitive advantage but requires new skills, data, and tools, as well as a sustained organizational focus on margin management.
 Elevate pricing within the organization and make margin management a visible part of the executive agenda.

 Many organizations find they spend more time accumulating data than they do analyzing it or putting it to use.
 Polaris, our analytics solution available either on-site or by online subscription, can connect the dots in real time so pricing decisions don’t make sense only on paper—they actually make a difference.

 Every implementation of Polaris is built from a template specific to the client’s industry sector, so there is no need to translate the models, workflows, or views from a generic standard into a usable form.
 Moreover, Polaris is preconfigured for users at multiple levels of the organization.
 Executives and managers have specific dashboards customized to the decisions they make every day.
 Across the business, users can use Polaris to keep their individual pricing actions aligned with each other and with a coherent company-wide strategy.

 With command like this, pricing decision-makers can aim higher than merely avoiding lost revenue opportunities.
 They can use pricing as a source of innovation to create many new sources of value.

-Effective pricing strategy initiatives can quickly add up to 3 percent of addressable revenue to the bottom line.
+Effective pricing and profitability management initiatives can quickly add up to 3 percent of addressable revenue to the bottom line.
 These improvements are typically derived from a series of “singles and doubles” that represent a portfolio of opportunities that can be implemented over time.
 Once an organization achieves “pricing excellence,” it can outperform its competitors in margin performance and ability to adapt to new market conditions—a source of true sustained competitive advantage.